iambrainstorming/iambrainstorming.github.io/src/chapters/road-planning-of-cities.md

 ![Motor Cycle](./images/motor-cycle.jpeg)

+## Bicycles, Hot Weather and 15 mins cities

 In India, bicycles face challenges when it comes to widespread adoption due to the hot weather.
 You can start perspiring within just 5-10 minutes of riding.
 India's climate differs significantly from that of the Netherlands, where cycling is more popular.
 Additionally, winters in India now last less than two months a year due to climate change.
 However, you can still consider using electric cycles (e-cycles) and electric bikes (e-bikes) as eco-friendly alternatives to cars.

 You can conduct a small experiment.
 I walked for 2.5 kilometers at 10 AM when the sun was shining.
 I was almost completely exhausted due to the humidity and hot weather.
-However, I can walk in the early morning before 7 AM or after 6 PM.
+However, I can walk in the early morning before 7 AM or in the evening after 6 PM.

+Additionally, constructing [15-minute cities](https://www.huckmag.com/article/what-its-actually-like-living-in-a-15-minute-city) can address the issue of exhaustion, as it minimizes the need for extensive travel by keeping destinations within a short distance.

-Should we consider banning cars?
+## Should we consider banning cars?

 It's not about adopting an all-or-nothing approach, but rather the imperative need to significantly reduce car usage with specific exceptions.
 For instance, we could limit private car use, allowing only public cars for booking, especially during emergencies.
 Exceptions can also be made for disabled individuals who rely on cars for mobility.

 ![Mobility Pyramid](./images/mobility-pyramid.jpg)